anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Finally, IDevID do not typically set Extended Key Usage (EKU) for TLS WWW Server authentication.

 The inability to effectively do TLS in responder mode is one reason for relying on object security.
 Another reason is the application on different transports channels, for which TLS may not be available, such as Bluetooth and NFC.

-So, instead of using TLS to provide secure transport between the pledge and the registrar-agent, BRSKI-PRM relies on an additional signature wrapping the pledge enrollment request.
+Therefore, BRSKI-PRM relies on an additional signature wrapping of the exchanged data objects .
 For EST {{RFC7030}} the registrar then needs to do some pre-processing to verify this signature, which is not present in EST.